 Description 1.
 MetTel includes any auto-sold CLINs in all notices and deliverables that require reporting CLINs.
 2. Unless otherwise specified in the Service Order or Task Order, MetTel applies the AHC listed for the base CLIN to all associated auto-sold CLINs.
 3. Unless otherwise specified in the Service Order or TO, MetTel applies the ASRN(s) listed for the base CLIN to all associated auto-sold CLINs.
-4. MetTel manages activation and deactivation of auto-sold CLINs in accordance with Section J.2.4.1.10 Service State and and each line item has a line item order type.
+4. MetTel manages activation and deactivation of auto-sold CLINs in accordance with Section J.2.4.1.10 Service State and Section J.2.4.2.5 Service State Changes.

+We understand that each order submitted by the customer has an overall order type, and each line item has a line item order type.
 Section J.2.10.1.1.4 defines order types.
 An order submitted by the customer may contain multiple line items for unrelated services or may require provisioning efforts that are not logically related.
 Upon confirmation of such an order, we may split the order into logical suborders using our standard provisioning process with the following restrictions: